brightsign/BrightAuthor-Plugins/URL-Change/README.md

 <li>Use the <strong>Add Variable</strong> button to add two variables.</li>
 <li>Specify the <strong>Name</strong> of the first variable as “zipcode”.
 Set the <strong>Default value</strong> to a value you wish the presentation to use if it cannot connect to the RSS or Live Text feed.</li>
 <li>Specify the <strong>Name</strong> of the second variable as “ziplistlocation”.
 Set the <strong>Default value</strong> to the URL of the RSS or Live Text feed you created in the previous section.</li>
-Note: If you created the feed using the BrightSign Network, you can retrieve the URL by signing into the WebUI and navigating to <strong>Create > Live Text Feeds</strong>.
-Click <strong>Properties</strong> beneath the feed you created and copy/paste the displayed URL.
+<strong>Note</strong>: <em>If you created the feed using the BrightSign Network, you can retrieve the URL by signing into the WebUI and navigating to <strong>Create > Live Text Feeds</strong>.
+Click <strong>Properties</strong> beneath the feed you created and copy/paste the displayed URL.</em>
 </ol>
 (optional) Customizing the plug-in
 ----------------------------------